alastairgarner/Masters_Thesis/thesis.md

-While original detection methods rely on manually defined behaviours[@Ohyama2013], other classification methods have implemented machine learning techniques to train

 "Systems that use motorized stages to follow individual worms at high resolution allow precise quantification of behavior1–3, but screening for stochastic behaviors is still highly labor- and time-intensive.
 Systems that monitor many worms simultaneously on a single plate4–6" - Swierczek

-Classical behaviour scoring has relied on manual definitions of behaviour

-More modern methods implement machine learning to try and classify behaviour

-Relative

-Classically, behaviours have quantified with discrete

 Methods for quantifying escape behaviours don't parse finer elements of behaviour